jagat17/jagat17/README.md

 - 👀 I’m interested in zoo
 - 🌱 I’m currently learning sport
 - 💞️ I’m looking to collaborate on miawaug
-- 📫 How to reach me indonesia
+- 📫 How to reach me from whatsapp or my mom instagram

 <!---
 jagat17/jagat17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.